SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

-# edgeConnector 840D
+# dataFEED edgeConnector 840D

-Softing dataFEED edgeConnector 840D is a containerized connectivity module adding OPC UA Server functionality.
+Softing´s dataFEED edgeConnector 840D is a containerized connectivity module adding OPC UA Server functionality.

-It is possible to connect up to 5 Siemens Sinumerik 840D SL/PL devices.
+It is possible to connect up to 5 Siemens SINUMERIK 840D SL/PL devices.

 ## Supported Operating Systems

-Any docker host that can execute Linux docker containers based on an x86_64 architecture.
+Any Docker host that can execute Linux Docker containers based on an x86_64 architecture.

 ## Defaults